cxgreat2014/acrn-hypervisor/misc/config_tools/configurator/README.md

 Please follow [this guide](https://tauri.studio/docs/getting-started/prerequisites) to install system dependencies **(including yarn)**.

+In Windows, [chocolatey](https://chocolatey.org/) is a Windows package manager, you can use `choco install xsltproc` to install `xsltproc` package, which provide `xmllint` command.

+PS: .

 ### 2. Clone Project And Install Project Dependencies.

 #### Linux